Abt Associates: Bold thinkers driving real-world impact

 Abt Associates

-Abt Associates is a mission-driven, global leader in research and program implementation in the fields of health, social and environmental policy, and international development.
+Abt Associates is a mission-driven, global leader in research, evaluation and program implementation in the fields of health, social and environmental policy, and international development.
 Known for its rigorous approach to solving complex challenges, Abt Associates is regularly ranked as one of the top 20 global research firms and one of the top 40 international development innovators.
 The company has multiple offices in the U.S. and program offices in more than 40 countries.

-Copyright Abt Associates Inc. 2013
+Copyright Abt Associates Inc. 2018

 Get Connected.
 Stay Connected.